-Wondering why your portable air conditioner keeps filling up with water?
+Wondering why your air conditioner keeps filling up with water?
 Perhaps cursing a bit because you’re always needing to empty the bucket?

 Why a portable air conditioner may be filling up too fast

 |Drain Hole or Hose is Plugged|

 Let me start by telling you that your portable air conditioner should be filling up with water.
 It’s part of their design.

 Some models feature condensation systems that exhaust water vapor back into the air.
 However, if you live in a humid climate, they won’t be able to keep up, and water will still collect in the reservoir, so you’ll still need to drain out the collected water, either manually or automatically.

 The process of conditioning the air means that the unit is pulling humidity from the air.
 But there may be times when more water is collecting than normal.
 This might be an indicator of one of the following issues.